-- 1. Elk Island Catholic Schools will enhance the Faith Formation of its students
+- 1. Elk Island Catholic Schools will enhance the Faith Formation of its students - 2.
+Elk Island Catholic Schools will provide Quality Teaching and Learning - 3.
+Elk Island Catholic Schools will enhance staff and student Wellness - 4.
+Elk Island Catholic Schools will focus on Engagement and Improvement

-- Sacramental Preparation

-- Celebrations

-- Faith Permeated Instruction

-- 2. Elk Island Catholic Schools will provide Quality Learning Environments

-- Collaborative Response Model

-- Technology Integration

-- Literacy and Numeracy

-- Effective Teaching Practices

-- Effective Assessment Practices